morey-ow/tlrc23-24/brain_dump.md

 - Invite speakers who have grants to promote social justice mission, e.g.
 - Barb has a list of speakers for AI
 ### 8. TLRC topics Faculty Survey
-- Survey faculty at the beginning of the year for topics they are interested in hearing about, suggestions for speakers, books to discuss, feelings about a newsletter
+- Survey faculty at the beginning of the year for topics they are interested in hearing about, suggestions for speakers, books to discuss, feelings about a newsletter, maybe departmental book club

 ___
 ## Topics for events